FormidableLabs/victory-sunburst/README.md

 *default:* `<VictoryTooltip/>`

-### labelRadius

-The `labelRadius` prop defines the radius of the arc that will be used for positioning each slice label.
-If this prop is not set, the label radius will default to the radius of the sunburst + label padding.

 ### labels

 The `labels` prop defines the labels that will appear for each slice.
 This prop should be given as an array or as a function of data.
 Label may also be specified on each data object.